 We know that there are a range of services that many parents with children with autism have difficulty accessing.
 The school links carefully with other services on site – the health services, the National Autistic Society, Connexions service, and have developed therapeutic services within the school, to name just a few.
 There is still much to do to inform others – the government, local authorities, health trusts, social services – to understand the experiences of children and their families and what is needed to transform their lives.

-The Governing Body of the school is composed of eleven members.
+The Loacl Advisory Committee of the school is composed of eleven members.
 The Governors are appointed and elected not just to meet the official categories required but to offer expertise to support the school.
 The main role of the governors is one of monitoring and evaluation to support the head and her staff.
 We have Governors who have expertise in

 - Education for children and young people with autism